 Environmentalists have some concern about sun grown coffee.
 This started so that people can gain a much higher profit from their coffee.
 This did not come without a cost.
 While this is a much cheaper option for consumers, this can be harmful to the environment and poses a risk to consumers.
 Sun grown coffee requires things like chemical fertilizers and pesticides due to its exposure to the sun and lack of nutrients in the soil.
 This also poses a risk to the birds that rely on these shade trees for their habitat.
 Without them, the birds lose their homes.
 This disrupts the biodiversity of the region.
 On top of all of this, small farmers will suffer because they cannot afford the extra costs incurred by needing additional chemicals.

 At the end of the day, shade grown coffee is the best choice.
-It is the environmentally responsible choice and offers greater sustainability.
+It is an environmentally responsible choice and offers greater sustainability.
 It also has a better taste for those coffee fans that are looking for the best quality coffee out there.
-The growing trend of sun grown coffee is detrimental to the environment just for the profit of the big farms that can afford to grow coffee in this manner.
+The growing trend of sun grown coffee is harmful to the environment just for the profit of the big farms that can afford to grow coffee in this way.
 Shade grown coffee is really the best choice for your coffee needs.